jondubois/iogrid/README.md

 If you've built a game using this engine, feel free to contribute back to this repo.
 Also, feel free to get in touch with me directly by email (in my GitHub profile) if you'd like to chat, have feedback, need advice or need help with a project.

+Special thanks to the Percepts and Concepts Laboratory at Indiana University (http://cognitrn.psych.indiana.edu/) for sponsoring this project.

 Jon